Devin Funchess: 2017 season

 Funchess was part of a Panthers' wide receiver unit that contained Kelvin Benjamin, Russell Shephard, Curtis Samuel, Kaelin Clay, and Damiere Byrd.
 In Week 4, against the New England Patriots, he had seven receptions for 70 yards and two touchdowns in the 33–30 victory.
 In Week 12, against the New York Jets, he had a season-high 108 receiving yards on seven receptions.
 Overall, on the season, he had 63 receptions for 840 yards and eight touchdowns.
-The Panthers made the playoffs and faced off against the New Orleans Saints in the Wild Card Round.
+The Panthers made the playoffs and faced off against the Saints in the Wild Card Round.
 In the 31–26 loss, he had four receptions for 89 yards.

 2018 season

 In a Week 3 victory over the Cincinnati Bengals, Funchess scored his first receiving touchdown of the season.
-In Week 6 and Week 8, he scored a touchdown in consecutive games against the Washington Redskins and Philadelphia Eagles.
+In Week 6 and Week 8, he scored a touchdown in consecutive games against the Redskins and Philadelphia Eagles.
 He finished the 2018 season with 44 receptions for 549 receiving yards and four receiving touchdowns.